HazyResearch/flyingsquid/tutorials/README.md

 We'll use some simple synthetic data to introduce you to FlyingSquid's API.

 ## Video and Sequential Data
-Next, check out NOTEBOOK to see how FlyingSquid can be used to model sequential dependencies for applications like video.
+Next, check out `02 Video.ipynbj` to see how FlyingSquid can be used to model sequential dependencies for applications like video.

 ## Online Learning
 Finally, check out NOTEBOOK to see how FlyingSquid can be used to support